signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 ### Closures and Lexical Scoping
-In the MUPL (made up programing language), we implement lexical scoping and closures.
+In the MUPL (made up programming language), we implement lexical scoping and closures.

 It's quite simple.
-When the interpreter encounter a fuction defition it just wraps the function along with the env in a data structure (like a cons of two elements) and that is about it.
+When the interpreter encounter a function definition it just wraps the function along with the env in a data structure (like a cons of two elements) and that is about it.

-The most challenging part of this whole exercise was to write the cse for the function calls.
+The most challenging part of this whole exercise was to write the case for the function calls.

 ## Static Checking